Justinpeu/Internship_Ioannina/README.md

 ![image](https://github.com/user-attachments/assets/3ab90247-a059-4c3e-a3f1-56838c8ccca5) ![image](https://github.com/user-attachments/assets/533f52e3-0e68-45fe-893b-00497b116036)

 ## Second Generation synthetic data
-The goal is to build a density plot from multiple generator for each feature from the real dataset and the synthetic dataset on the same dataset ("Adults"):
+The goal is to build a density plot from multiple generator for each feature from the real dataset and the synthetic dataset on the same dataset ("Adults") with the function kdeplot :
 ### First try
 Test only with VAE generator :